maxim-top/im.gitbook/en/quick-start/floo-android-quick-start.md

 ### SDK architecture

-Maximtop IM SDK (codename floo) is implemented in C++, and each platform (Android, iOS, Linux, etc.) is encapsulated on this basis to complete the development of local library, so as to achieve the purpose of multi-platform reuse and keep the consistency of cross-platform protocol implementation.
+Lanying IM SDK (codename floo) is implemented in C++, and each platform (Android, iOS, Linux, etc.) is encapsulated on this basis to complete the development of local library, so as to achieve the purpose of multi-platform reuse and keep the consistency of cross-platform protocol implementation.
 Floo-Android, as a native application library for Android, has two APIs available to developers, namely, low-level API and high-level API, in other words synchronous interface and asynchronous interface.

 #### Low level API (low-level)